Azure/azure-init/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## libazureinit

+For common library used by this reference implementation, please refer to [libazureinit](https://github.com/Azure/azure-init/tree/main/libazureinit/).